lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

     Using Altair visualization package, the project exploratory data analysis (EDA) was employed to analyze and investigate the fraud data set and summarize its main characteristics.
 It will help to determine how best to manipulate data sources to get the necessary answers, making it possible to discover patterns, spot anomalies, or check assumptions.
 The EDA step was used to see what data can reveal beyond the formal modeling or hypothesis testing task and provide a better understanding of data set variables and their relationships.
 It will also assist in determining if the statistical techniques I have to consider for data analysis to be appropriate.
     The primary purpose of the following EDA is to help look at data before making any assumptions.
 It can help identify apparent errors, better understand patterns within the data, detect outliers or abnormal events, and find exciting relations among the variables.
 Once this EDA is complete and insights are drawn, its features can be used for ML classification modeling.

-    Nine visualizations were designed during the exploratoty data analysis:
+    Ten visualizations were designed during the exploratoty data analysis:

         - Total amount purchase per month;
         - Total count of transactions;
         - Product transaction distribution;
+        - Products and services boxplot;
         - Cards brands distribution;
         - Cards Types distribution;
         - Cards brands distribution by transaction type;